gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 static DirectMethodBinding resetDevice = { .methodName = "ResetMethod", .handler = ResetDirectMethod };
 ```

 ### Direct Method Handler Function

 The **ResetDirectMethod** handler function found in **main.c** implements the DirectMethodBinding.
-The function is passed a JSON object *{"reset_timer":5}*, this is deserialized, range checked, a One Shot Timer is set to do the device reset.
+The function is passed a JSON object *{"reset_timer":5}*, this is deserialized, range checked, a One-Shot Timer is set to do the device reset.
 This leaves enough time for the application to respond to Azure IoT Central with a response message and an HTTP status code before resetting.

 ![](resources/azure-sphere-method-and-twin.png)